Windows OS Hub

 • To start analyzing the drive data structure, select Analyze and then Quick Search on the next screenanalyse volume

 • TestDisk will display the list of the partitions it found.
 Using P key, you can display the list of files in a partition (Q lets you quit the view mode).
 If the partition has the P label (the partition is highlighted in green), the partition is recoverable.
 If there is the D label, it will be deleted.
-To change the label, use arrow keys (right/left) on your keyboard.
+To change the label, use the arrow keys (right/left) on your keyboard.

 found old ntfs partition

-After you selected all the partitions you want to recover, press Enter and then click Write (you have to be attentive here in order not to overwrite the partition table with the things you don’t need).
+After you select all the partitions you want to recover, press Enter and then click Write (you have to be attentive here in order not to overwrite the partition table with the things you don’t need).
 If you have to run a deeper analysis of the drive, select Deep Search.

 write partition structure to disk